abdoalsir/abdoalsir/README.md

 # Hi there, I'm Abdulrahman Sirelkhatim!🖐

-## *Medical Student | Aspiring Data Scientist | Global Health Advocate*
+## *1st Generation Medical Student | Aspiring Data Scientist |
+Global Health Advocate | MIT Emerging Talent Scholar*

 ## About Me! 👦

-I'm a 4th-year medical student passionate about data science and programming.
+I'm a 5th-year medical student passionate about data science and programming.
 I love the way I can use programming languages such as Python and SQL to create fascinating analyses and visualizations, as well as process huge datasets in a matter of seconds.
 I also appreciate how these languages have driven the